Use our pain assessment tool. Take the results to your next doctor appointment.

 It can be frustrating for those who have chronic pain all over.
 This is especially true if they don’t know the source of the pain.

-If Your Pain Is Both Chronic and Widespread, You Might Want to Ask Your Doctor About Fibromyalgia
+If Your Pain Is Both Chronic and Widespread, You Might Want to Ask Your Doctor About Fibromyalgia.

-Awareness of Fibromyalgia has increased in just the last few years.
-Yet, for many, Fibromyalgia continues to be a hard-to-diagnose condition.
-Research shows that 92% of Fibromyalgia sufferers have talked about their symptoms with a doctor.
+Awareness of fibromyalgia has increased in just the last few years.
+Yet, for many, fibromyalgia continues to be a hard-to-diagnose condition.
+Research shows that 92% of fibromyalgia sufferers have talked about their symptoms with a doctor.
 But this discussion leads to diagnosis only 24% of the time.

-Why does it tend to be so difficult to diagnose Fibromyalgia?
+Why does it tend to be so difficult to diagnose fibromyalgia?
 One reason is that your doctor can’t see it on an x-ray or do a blood test.
 Instead, he or she relies on your description of your symptoms and a physical exam.
-Also, many Fibromyalgia symptoms occur together with other conditions Your doctor may test you for these other conditions as well.
+Also, many fibromyalgia symptoms occur together with other conditions.
+Your doctor may test you for these other conditions as well.

 Could Your Pain Be Fibromyalgia?

-This questionnaire may help you describe your personal experience with pain.
+The Fibromyalgia Pain Assessment Tool may help you describe your personal experience with pain.
 This may lead to a better discussion with your doctor.

 Explore your chronic pain symptoms.